loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Compilation Scheme.typ

 - The scheme uses a mix of meta syntax, i.e, instructions that does not generate any code, and instructions that generate code.
-We differentiate meta syntax with instructions using double quotes.
+We differentiate meta syntax from instructions using double quotes.

 The instructions that do generate code, such as $push x$, work similary to their assembly counterparts.